 Nevada has a mixed record on voting rights, with some good commitments to early voting, absentee voting, and online voter registration.
-On the other hand, there is still no same-day registration and felon re-enfranchisement remains confusing despite recent progress.
+In 2019, Nevada made important progress by enacting same-day registration and and extending the early voting period.

 Automatic Voter Registration- Automatic voter registration was approved by voters in November 2018.
 Like many other states, AVR in Nevada is only conducted through the Department of Motor Vehicles.